 The ECtHR delivered a unanimous judgement finding a violation of ECHR, art.10.

 It was not disputed by the parties that the applicant’s criminal conviction for defamation constituted an interference with his freedom of expression under ECHR, art.
-10 § 1 nor that this interference had a legal basis in the domestic law – article 200 of the Criminal Code.
+10 § 1 nor that this interference had a legal basis in the domestic law i.e., article 200 of the Criminal Code.
 The ECtHR was also satisfied that the interference in question had pursued the legitimate aim of “the protection of the reputation or rights of others”.
 In addition, the ECtHR add another aim which is that of maintaining the authority and impartiality of the judiciary.

 The central issue for the Court was whether the interference was necessary in a democratic society.

 The applicant argued that he had had reasonable grounds to believe that someone had been instructing the testimony of the witnesses.
-The applicant reiterated his defense arguments used in the domestic defamation case.
 He stated that after his lawyer raised concerns that some of the witnesses had changed testimonies, he had received a threatening letter.
 He mentioned that I.P., a “well-known person and activist as regards matters concerning crimes committed during the war” [para.
-38] has produced scrips for various events that took place during the war for the television show Istraga.
-The applicant stressed that several times I.P. attended the hearings in the applicant’s case and had testified as a witness in other war-crime cases.
+38] produced scrips for various events that took place during the war for the television show Istraga.
+The applicant stressed that I.P. attended the hearings in the applicant’s case several times and had testified as a witness in other war-crime cases.
 As he was charged with heavy crimes and being held in pre-trial detention, he had had a legitimate reason to defend himself.
 His intention had not been to defame I.P., but to express his justified concerns over I.P.’s involvement in his case.
 The applicant argued that the courts neglected that his freedom of speech as an accused in criminal proceedings was essential for the exercise of his right to a fair trial.
 Thus, the court in the defamation proceedings were not in a position to examine and decide on the veracity of his closing statements.
 The applicant pointed out that accused would be placed in an unfavorable situation if they may be subsequently prosecuted for defamation.
 In his view, the “right of an accused to defend himself freely outweighed the right of any other individual to protect his reputation” [para.
 40].

 As to the proportionality of the interference, the Government argued that the domestic courts had properly balanced the relevant rights at stake. Тhe Government stated that because the allegations were essentially statements of fact, the applicant had failed to demonstrate any objective grounds or justification for his statements.
 Also, the Government submitted that the sanction imposed on the applicant had been moderate and had not disturbed the balance between his applicant right under ECHR, art 10 and I.P.’s right under ECHR, art.8.